 For many people, 20 grams of quality protein post-workout is plenty to support muscle tissue and overall health.
 However, someone with light body weight and a different metabolism and activity level might require less, while a 6-foot tall professional athlete might benefit my having more – even as much as 50 grams of protein post-workout.

 Seeing your medical doctor every 6 months for standard blood lab work can help guide your nutritional decisions.

-For example, if your fasting glucose number is low and your kidney markers are in normal ranges, that could be an indication that you’re on the right track.
+For example, if your fasting glucose number is low and your kidney markers are within normal ranges, that could be an indication that you’re on the right track.
 Ask your doctor.

 Can you actually add lean muscle without adding fat at the same time?

 “It’s absolutely possible to “recompense” – to lose fat and gain muscle at the same time, especially for overweight people new to training.
-It’s more difficult for experienced athletes, and generally you’re not going to maximize muscle gains unless your gaining some small degree of fat simultaneously.”
+It’s more difficult for experienced athletes, and generally, you’re not going to maximize muscle gains unless you’re gaining some small degree of fat simultaneously.”